hbckleikamp/CartMFP/README.md

 |max_rdbe| 80 | maximum RDBE |

-Advanced chemical constraints are provided by implementing some of Fiehn's 7 Golden rules, which filters unrealistic or impossible compositions.
+Additional chemical constraints are provided by implementing some of Fiehn's 7 Golden rules, which filters unrealistic or impossible compositions.
 This can drastically reduce the size of your composition space.
 These include:  Rule #2 – LEWIS and SENIOR check; Rule #4 – Hydrogen/Carbon element ratio check; Rule #5 heteroatom ratio check and Rule #6 – element probability check.

 |Parameter           | Default value     |       Description|